Bugs Bunny is a global icon, uncovering the captivating history and intriguing facts surrounding the world’s most iconic rabbit.

 King Bugs Bunny makes an appearance in the 1955 short “Knight-mare Hare,” directed by Chuck Jones.

 In this cartoon, local knights mistake Bugs for a king transported back in time to the Middle Ages.
-Bugs seizes the opportunity and uses his wit and cunning to outsmart his adversaries, such as Sir Elmer of Fudd, who tries to capture him.
+Bugs seize the opportunity and used his wit and cunning to outsmart his adversaries, such as Sir Elmer of Fudd, who tries to capture him.

 In the 1958 short “Robin Hood Daffy,” Bugs portrays the King of England.
 In this cartoon, Daffy Duck assumes the role of Robin Hood and attempts to convince a skeptical Bugs Bunny of his heroic deeds.